 The evidence suggested that numeracy in Barrowside Secondary School was seen by teachers as being important due to the fact that there was a perception that it was senior management led by four out of the seven teachers interviewed.
-This is important because this view would be in opposition to Lee (2009) where he stated numeracy was a by produce but rather the leadership, both senior and teacher leadership were important and have been seen as vital in research studies where there have been successes (Gaffney and Faragher, 2010; Knipe, 2019).
-Much work had been done by the numeracy coordinator, Ms Nore, in providing teachers with folders which contained the three aspects of Shulman’s (1987) knowledge base for learning which were included in Bennison’s (2015a) knowledge domain for the identification of teachers as embedders of numeracy.
+Gaffney and Faragher (2010) explained that the leadership in school is seen as very important in improving student learning.
+Much work had been done by the numeracy coordinator, Ms Nore, in providing teachers with folders which contained the three aspects of Shulman’s (1987) knowledge base for learning which were included in Bennison’s (2015a).
 However, the majority of teachers interviewed did not reference these approaches.
-Additionally, there was no mention of reflection time given to teachers to deepen their understanding of numeracy, for them to develop their identities as embedders of numeracy (Bennison, 2015b) or to reflect on the teaching resources used which have been shown to create rich tasks for students in lessons across the curriculum (Geiger et al., 2015b).
-Furthermore, the fact that five out of the seven teachers were unsure of what the plan contained illustrates a certain apathy on their behalf, and this also demonstrates the fact that the professional development of the plan needs to be an iterative process of reflection where adequate time is given to it at whole-school planning level (Goos et al., 2011; Callingham et al., 2015) in addition to subject level.
-There was however, reference made to the interdisciplinary nature of mathematics and engineering and also a reference to the other STEM subjects by virtue of mentioning the importance of subject departments working closely together in what English (2016) considered a deeper approach than cross-curricular.
+Additionally, there was no mention of reflection time given to teachers to deepen their understanding of numeracy.
+Furthermore, the fact that five out of the seven teachers were unsure of what the plan contained illustrates a certain apathy on their behalf, and this also demonstrates the fact that the professional development of the plan needs to be an iterative process of reflection where adequate time is given to it at whole-school planning level as shown by research (Goos et al., 2011; Callingham et al., 2015).
+There was however, reference made to the interdisciplinary nature of mathematics and engineering and also a reference to the other STEM subjects by virtue of mentioning the importance of subject departments working closely together.
+English (2016) considered interdisciplinary integration a deeper approach than cross-curricular.
 However, no further exploration beyond this point was developed in the plans either at whole-school or subject planning level.

 3.5.
 Guskey Level 4: Is numeracy being taught in individual subject areas across the curriculum?